mattbrictson/tomo/README.md

 If you'd like to help by submitting a pull request, that would be much appreciated!
 Check out the contribution guide to get started.

-Otherwise if you want to report a bug, or have ideas, feedback or questions about Tomo, let me know and I will do my best to provide a helpful answer.
+Otherwise if you want to report a bug, or have ideas, feedback or questions about Tomo, [let me know via GitHub issues](https://github.com/mattbrictson/tomo/issues/new) and I will do my best to provide a helpful answer.
 Happy hacking! —Matt

 ## License